 To provide certainty during the negotiating and documenting of a restructuring transaction with the Ad Hoc Committee, on November 24, 2015, New Gulf and MidFirst Bank entered into a forbearance agreement (the "Forbearance Agreement").
 Under this agreement, MidFirst Bank agreed to forbear from exercising any remedies through February 1, 2016, with respect to certain specified defaults under the First Lien Credit Agreement.
 Such defaults include (but are not limited to) the Debtors' failure to (i) make a semi-annual interest payment on the Second Lien Notes November 2015, and (ii) comply with certain financial and reporting covenants under the First Lien Credit Agreement.
 Finally, MidFirst Bank also reaffirmed the amount of the borrowing base and its commitments under the First Lien Credit Agreement.
-In consideration for MidFirst Bank's agreement to forbear, the Debtors paid MidFirst Bank a \$95,000 fee, half of which will be refunded to New Gulf if the First Lien Indebtedness is repaid in full or assigned to third-parties by December 31, 2015.
+In consideration for MidFirst Bank's agreement to forbear, the Debtors paid MidFirst Bank a \$95,000 fee, half of which was refunded to New Gulf after the First Lien Indebtedness was repaid by December 31, 2015.